plancksecurity/planck-proxy/README.md

 /^no-reply@pep.*/ pepgateIN:
 ```

-2. Define inbound and outbound (smtp\_)header_checks in main.cf (pEp Gate adds an X-NextMX header to all messages, defined in nexthop.map):
+2. Define inbound and outbound (smtp\_)header_checks in main.cf (pEp Gate adds an X-NextMX header to all messages, defined in nextmx.map):

 ```
 header_checks      = regexp:/etc/postfix/header_checks_in